 - Can reduce inflammation, an important factor in pigmentation spots Clinical reviews show that red light can calm inflammatory processes in the skin (NCBI: PMC3423866).

-- Can influence tyrosinase activity, the enzyme that produces melanin Research on light therapy and pigment regulation describes that red light may help inhibit excessive melanin production (NCBI: PMC11202801).
+- Can influence the activity of tyrosinase, the enzyme that produces melanin Research on light therapy and pigment regulation describes that red light may play a role in inhibiting excessive melanin production (NCBI: PMC11202801).

 - Distance: keep the panel about 10–30 cm from your skin.